People looking at the vendors at the Selkirk Port market.

 The Selkirk Heritage Advisory Committee booth is a treasure trove containing the regions rich history.
 Here you can delve into stories of the past and discover the roots of Selkirk through artifacts, photos and oral history.
 Come on down and experience the vibrant past of Selkirk!

-Want to be a vendor at the market?
+Want to be a vendor at the Selkirk Port Market?

-Are you interested in showcasing your goods at our vibrant market?
+Are you interested in showcasing your goods at our vibrant farmers market?
 We welcome vendors who want to be part of this exciting event!
-Please be aware that the market is organized privately by Angelika Christine Events, with valuable support from the City of Selkirk.
+Please be aware that the vendors are organized privately by Angelika Christine Events, with valuable support from the City of Selkirk.
 If you’re eager to join us in bringing joy and excitement to our community, we’d love to hear from you.

 Vendor Inquiries: [email protected]